Density And Specific Gravity Lab 3

 Interpreting the Results

 When the calculated densities are plotted against known reference values, the degree of agreement reveals the reliability of the experimental technique.
-Small discrepancies are expected because of systematic and random errors inherent to any measurement process.
-For instance, surface moisture on a metal sample can artificially increase its apparent mass, while air bubbles trapped during water displacement can reduce the measured volume.
+That said, for instance, surface moisture on a metal sample can artificially increase its apparent mass, while air bubbles trapped during water displacement can reduce the measured volume.
+Worth adding: small discrepancies are expected because of systematic and random errors inherent to any measurement process.
 Recognizing these influences helps the analyst decide whether a particular data point should be discarded, corrected, or retained.

 A useful diagnostic is the percentage error between the laboratory‑derived density and the literature value: